Reading: Applied Part 7. Specification CI: specification as an executable artifact

 • JSON Schema errors in validation examples.

 For the team, this changes the nature of review.
-Instead of a subjective argument about requirement completeness, a diagnostic report appears with file, line, rule, and action.
+Instead of a subjective argument about requirement completeness, there is a diagnostic report with a file, line, rule, and action.

-In incident automation, such strictness is especially important.
+In incident automation, this rigor is especially important.
 An incorrect scope or a weak payload contract can lead to three consequences:

 • false escalations,